 Surreal Beauty & Historic Resonance

-For a small collection of islands, the UK has a surprising number of beautiful wild spaces.
-From snow capped mountains to brooding misty moors to sparkling lakes and green rolling hills, there are many gorgeous spots in the UK where time has stood still and nature has been preserved.
+For a small collection of islands, the United Kingdom has a surprising number of beautiful wild spaces.
+From snow-capped mountains to brooding, misty moors to sparkling lakes and green rolling hills, there are many gorgeous spots in the United Kingdom where time has stood still and nature has been preserved.

-There are 15 national parks throughout the UK, with thousands of square miles of walking trails, forests, rivers and more to explore.
+There are 15 national parks throughout the United Kingdom, with thousands of square miles of walking trails, forests, rivers and more to explore.
 Each of them has its own unique landscape and history.
 Here are a few of the best national parks in the UK.

 Brecon Beacons National Park